j-fx/C/readability/README.md

 The program outputs "Grade X" where X is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
 If the resulting index number is 16 or higher, the program outputs "Grade 16+".
-If the index number is less than 1, your program output "Before Grade 1".
+If the index number is less than 1, your program outputs "Before Grade 1".